You may be wondering: What is the best coffee maker to buy?

 Programmable drip coffee makers have more flexible settings for coffee preparation.

-Imagine this: you wake up, go to the kitchen, and your coffee maker has already brewed you a coffee.
+Imagine this: you wake up, go to the kitchen, and your drip coffee maker has already brewed you a coffee.
 With the Cuisinart Perfectemp Coffee Maker, this imagination becomes reality.
-The coffee machine allows you to program the coffee preparation time up to 24 hours before you need it.
+The coffee machine allows you to program the coffee brewing time up to 24 hours before you need it.

-You can also set the machine to prepare between 1 and 4 cups of coffee.
-This is convenient because other drip coffee makers always prepare several cups at once.
+You can also set the programmable coffee maker to prepare between 1 and 4 cups of coffee.
+And you can see the coffee thanks to the glass carafe.
+This is convenient because other drip coffee makers always prepare several cups of coffee at once.

-There is a light indicator that tells you when you need to clean the coffee machine.
+There is a light indicator that tells you when you need to clean the coffee maker.
 Even better, there is a self-cleaning function.